getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 Internal integrations are meant for custom integrations unique to your organization.
 They can also be as simple as an organization-wide token.
 Whether you are using just the API or all the Integration Platform features combined, internal integrations are for use within a single Sentry organization.

+### Installation

+Creating an internal integration will automatically install it on your organization.

+### Alerts

+Alerts are the same as public integrations -- see the [LINK: Alerts section above under Public Integrations](link to Alerts section under Public Integrations) for general information and see the [LINK: Alerts section under Webhooks] for more detail on the request and payload.

+### Webhooks

+Since internal integrations are automatically installed (and uninstallation is essentially deleting the whole integration), there are no [un]installation webhooks.
+For more information, see the [LINK: full documentation on Webhooks ]( link to larger Webhooks section below).